isStarLight/isStarLight/README.md

 - I’m O.J
 - I’m interested in building systems that solve problems for Africans
-- I’m currently learning Rust
+- I’m currently learning Rust for Systems Engineering
-- I’m looking to collaborate on cross platform applications
+- I’m looking to collaborate on cool projects.
 - 📫 You can reach me via starLight376@proton.me

 <!---